GGServers/MinecraftBanner/README.md

 }
 ```

 Name is (currently) optional, width and height are to be used.
-Font tells the JavaScript which font family to use, and should a font which is either loaded via CSS, JavaScript, HTML, or the client has installed.
+Font tells the script which font family to use, the specific .ttf file should be located in the `template/fonts` folder.

 Each "section" block tells the script where to render the text and what size (in px).
 More options (colours etc) may be added later on.